JohnArmstrong117/CPTS-437FinalProject/README.md

 # CPTS 437 Final Project

+## This is a group project from my time in university
+- Please view the commit history to view contributions from myself and teammates
+- I Primarily contributed to: downloading the data, preprocessing the data, and building the model.

 ## Stock Market Analysis Using Machine Learning

 - To install dependencies, run `pip install -r requirements.txt`.
 (Note:  Code was developed in python 3.10.7, Any version >= 3.11 Will Not work)